lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 #.
 Schedule a run to process a cloud bucket with 3 videos
 #.
 Add 2 more videos to the same bucket
 #.
-Run the worker with the same config again to use the datapool feature
+Run the Lightly Worker with the same config again to use the datapool feature

 Here we show the content of the bucket before running the Lightly Worker for the